Cooperative Institute for Research in Environmental Sciences

 The CIRES Science Pathways program collaborates with local institutions to host a CIRES member for a science and career talk at their location free of cost, with the overall goals of building connections, lowering barriers to work at CIRES, and expanding the reach of CIRES’ science.

-Each visit will include a “flash talk” on the researcher’s science, a connection to the CIRES mission, and a career story that illustrates the researcher’s unique path to their current position.
+Each visit will include a “flash talk” on the speaker’s work, a connection to the CIRES mission, and a career story that illustrates the researcher’s unique path to their current position.
 A question-and-answer session could be included to promote discussion with students about pursuing an environmental science career.

 Benefits for CIRES Researchers

-• Practice your talks with the Science Pathways committee and other Science Pathways researchers
+• Practice your talks with the Science Pathways committee and other Science Pathways speakers to receive valuable feedback

 • Build your communication skills with coaching from the CIRES Communications team